kjerstid/GEOF211_compendium/GEOF211_book/BoundaryConditions/Physical_BC.md

 ```{note}
 Python has periodic boundary conditions build-in at the left hand side (lower end) of your domain.
 If you provide a python array with a negative index, it will start counting backward from the right hand side.
 Make sure that you always check how you define your boundaries, and make a comment in your code if you are deliberately taking advantage of this feature.
 There is no periodic boundary built-in at the right boundary.
 If you try to parse and index that is larger than $L$, you will get an error message.
 ```

+### Gradient boundary conditions (Neumann)

+One simple approach for transporting fluids smoothly out (let the signal radiate out) of an open boundary, is to use the Neuman condition, and require that flow rate normal to the open boundary, e.g., $\partial u /\partial x$ along an open western boundary is zero.
+The flow rate could be derived from the two grid points closest to the boundary, or over a region close to the boundary.
+For flow parallell to the open boundary, you will typically use Dirichlet conditions, such as, for example $v=0$.

+For paramters like temperature, salinity, moisture, etc., you can use Dirichlet or Neumann conditions, depending on the physics you are trying to replicate.

+### Radiation boundary conditions

+A slightly more advanced version of the gradient condition, is to let the flow radiate out of the model with a calculated flow floe speed.
+Here you can use either the shallow-water wave speed $\sqrt(gH)$, where $g$ is the gravitational constant and $H$ is the fluid hight/depth (*Chapman* condition), the external gravity wave speed (*Flather* condition), or the local phase speed normal to the boundary (*Orlanski* conditions).

+### Nudging conditions

+Above, we explained how you can use the radiation condition to allow flow to leave your model domain.
+However, we said nothing about how flow can enter the model domain.
+A common way to do this, is to apply nudging, also called restoring.
+This means that you set a Dirichlet condition along the boundary, which may include a positive velocity into your model domain.
+If you, for example have a regional Norwegian coastal model, you may want to ensure that the relatively fixed northward-flowing coastal current is represented in your model.
+Here, you may force the current to enter through the southern boundary, and you can make decisions for how the current varies with times, or stays fixed.

+Wehen using nudging conditions, it is common to modify a region close to the boundary to avoid abrupt property changes within the model, and allow the model a region to adjust to the fixed values provided at the boundaries.

+### Clamped conditions

+This is a Dirichlet conditions, similar to the nudging condition, but without including adjustment over a region.
+This can lead to strong gradients in the vicinity of the boundary.

+### Combined conditions

+It is possible to combine open boundary conditions, either by using different types for different parameters, or by adjusting the outgoing/incoming fluid velocity.
+You can, for example, use radiation conditions for flow leaving the model, and nudging conditions for flow entereing the model.